Welcome to today's edition of the Rush 24-7 podcast.

 How long has this race been going on?

-Over the years, over the next ten years, nearly half of all new jobs will require the education that goes beyond a high school degree.
+He said, over the years, over the next 10 years, nearly half of all new jobs will require the education that goes beyond a high school degree.

 And yet as many as a quarter of our students aren't even finishing high school after years of liberal control on all aspects of education.